Learn About Us

 While we are located in Tucson, Arizona, we also offer programs of study and practice via the Internet that are available globally.
 Our Essentials curriculum consists of eight 6-week classes over two years covering the history of Buddhism in India and Tibet, basic principles, the Path of Individual Liberation, the Path of Altruism, the Path of Tantra, and the Path of Great Perfection.
 It is a complete series of teachings on the ethics, meditations, and wisdom of each path.
 The course material is presented on videos for our online students and includes regular practices to be done weekly throughout the course of study.

 Our Advanced curriculum is focused on the Path of Great Perfection – Dzogchen.
 This includes five rigorous college-level classes, 16 weeks each, which require reading, study, homework, and practice.
-(Students who complete this series of courses may be able to continue on into an online master’s degree in Dzogchen Studies from a European university that is in the proposal stage.)
+This series includes a detailed introduction to Dzogchen, Khorde Rushen, Trekcho, Togal, and Khandro Nyingtik practices, as well as a number of classic Dzogchen texts.

 In addition, we bring master teachers to Tucson to share the dharma and facilitate our study and practice.
 We provide special events on festival days in the Tibetan Calendar, special workshops to facilitate your practice, and weekly meditations.
 Other activities are also being planned.
 You may keep connected and stay informed by signing up for our monthly newsletter via email, our Twitter feed, and by liking our Facebook page.